kegkeg10/kegkeg10/README.md

 Frontend Developer
 ------------------

-As a graduate of Nucamp's Full Stack Coding Bootcamp, I am a skilled developer who Loves Coding
+As a graduate of Nucamp's Full Stack Coding Bootcamp, I am a skilled developer who Loves to Coding

 * 🌍  I Live in Louisiana
 * 🖥️  See my portfolio at [MY Portfolio Website](https://nickg-port.vercel.app/)